Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-22-Array Advanced Method.md

 ![062203](https://raw.githubusercontent.com/Flowers2Algernon/flowers2algernon.github.io/main/assets/images//062203.gif)

-Two points need to be discussed:
+Three points need to be discussed:

-1. Is the start or end position the indexing of the for loop?
+- Is the start or end position the indexing of the for loop?

 ​	End position.

-2. What is the window inside the sliding window?
+- What is the window inside the sliding window?

-​	The window is a series of fulfilment subarrays (each window's elements sum greater than the target).
+​	The window is a subarray (In this problem, a great window means the window's elements sum greater than the target).

-3. When should the start position move?
+- When should the start position move?

 ​	Once the window's elements sum greater than the target, we move the start position point to decrease the window.